armstrong/armstrong.apps.embeds/README.rst

 matters here.
 Armstrong is a platform for newsrooms and content publishers.
 The typical situation is one where reporters and editors write, draft, proof and publish.
 Content has eyes on it and doesn't get published until it's finished.
-Apps.Embeds is just the same.
+AppsEmbeds is just the same.
 A general assumption is that some human is looking at the embed--maybe not the raw response data--but certainly the end result of how it looks (i.e. how a template renders it).
 If it looks wrong, it doesn't get published.